 As of November 2021, intermediate-level workers with 4-6 years of experience held the highest percentage of cloud positions, contributing to 44 % of the cloud workforce.
 With 29 %, Entry Level Talent with 0-3 Years of Experience came in second, indicating a positive outlook for newcomers to the business.

-With three years in a row in a pandemic, its a generational shift where IT engineers will be used to working on-premise in a company, but from startups to MNCs like Netflix and Spotify moved their storage, analytics, and machine learning & number-crunching programs online, it will be going to hard to find an engineer who hasn’t worked on cloud-based software development!
+With 3 years in a row in a pandemic, it’s a generational shift where IT engineers will be used to working on-premise in a company, but from startups to MNCs like Netflix and Spotify moved their storage, analytics, and machine learning & number-crunching programs online, it will be going to hard to find an engineer who hasn’t worked on cloud-based software development!

 During the COVID-19 crisis, cloud computing provided collaboration, communication, and important online services.
 Meanwhile, during the COVID-19 pandemic, it was necessary for people to work from their homes.
 But they had to communicate and collaborate online.
-Thus, we see that cloud computing plays an important role in effectively tackling the challenge of working from home.
-Cloud computing helps minimize the spread of this virus by providing online services.
+It can be observed that an important role is played by cloud computing in effectively addressing the challenge of working from home.
+Online services are provided by cloud computing, which helps minimize the spread of the virus.

 We conclude that the agility and flexibility that cloud technology provides open up new ways of working, operating, and doing business.